Professional edition active

 • Galactorrhea suggests hyperprolactinemia (eg, pituitary dysfunction, use of certain drugs); if visual field defects and headaches are also present, pituitary tumors should be considered.

-• Virilization and clitoral enlargement suggest androgen excess (eg, polycystic ovary syndrome, androgen-secreting tumor, Cushing syndrome, use of certain drugs).
-If patients have a high BMI, acanthosis nigricans, or both, polycystic ovary syndrome is likely.
+• Virilization and clitoral enlargement suggest androgen excess (eg, androgen-secreting tumor, Cushing syndrome, use of certain medications).
+If patients have hirsutism with overweight or obesity and/or acanthosis nigricans, polycystic ovary syndrome is likely.

 Table